 “Thank you for telling me about this.”

-“Uh-hmm.
-Now, I want to tell you to cheer up.
-I’m sure you will find new work soon, once the economy gets better.
+“Hello, Daniel.”
+She paused, taking a sip of coffee, perhaps, or a drag from a cigarette.
+She said, “Daniel, I want to tell you to have hope.
+I’m sure you will find new work soon, once this mixed-up economy finds its way again.
 It’s a hard time for many.”

 “Yes,” he said.

-After she hung up he did something he had not done since Stacey had given him the phone.
-He turned it off.
+After she hung up he did something he had not done since Sarah had given him the phone.
+He turned it off, powered it down completely.
 He went online and quickly found the latest version of the Barton News-Outlook.
 Even extremely small-market papers had their own websites.
 It had a search box.
 He found Jo Nell Cobb’s latest column.
 Her mugshot was at the top.
-She had big hair and big glasses and a big smile.
+She had puffy hair, big glasses and a friendly smile.
 The picture didn’t look recent.
 He figured she could be anything between 50 and 80 years old.
-Jo Nell wrote,